 Most online takeaway order forms show the contents of your cart on the page.

-Step 3: Extend your Woo ordering system (opening times, scheduled orders, etc.)
+Step 3: Extend your Woo ordering system (delivery slots, order notifications to the kitchen, etc.)

 At this point, you have a working WooCommerce takeaway ordering system.
 But there are still a few potential problems: